Arc-blroth/BosstroveRevenge/doc/FormatSpecification-btile.md

 ### `passable`
 - Whether or not the player can walk through/on the tile.
 - Defaults to true.
+Ignored if a builder is specified.

 ### `viscosity`
 - The resistance the player recieves while walking through this tile.
 - Defaults to 0.0.
+Ignored if a builder is specified.

 ### `texture`
 - Can be either a single string, in which case that texture is used,